10 Things I Do To Sleep Better

 It’s so simple, yet it’s one of my favorite techniques.
 As often as possible, I read in bed until I can no longer focus on the words, or wake myself up with the book dropping out of my hand.

-It’s important to note that while in an ideal world you’d go to bed at the same time every night and fall asleep instantly, it doesn’t usually work that way.
+It’s important to note that while in an ideal world I’d go to bed at the same time every night and fall asleep instantly, it doesn’t usually work that way.

 Instead, it may be better to do one of two things:

-The first method can work well if you can’t face lying in bed tossing and turning for hours.
+The first method might work well if you can’t face lying in bed tossing and turning for hours.
 However, I usually prefer the second method.
-At least you’re in bed relaxing and letting your body and mind know that it’s bedtime.
+At least I’m in bed relaxing and giving my body and mind a clear signal that it’s bedtime.

 If you’re not a fan of reading books, you could listen to an audio book, podcast, radio, or try doing a relaxation exercise in bed until you feel sleepy.